lodeguns/Multi-omicSignals/README.md

 ### Inter-organisms amplitude consensus (IOAC) procedure
+In order to compare the signals between different organisms, an amplitude discretization process was applied.
+This procedure it is called: Inter-Organisms Amplitude Consensus (IOAC).

 ### Median change point detector in order to search the periodicity windows ( Algorithm 1)